RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 My attempt to invoke it: `CALL GetTotalMatchesByTeam('Sweden');`

 - **GetAverageAttendanceByYear**: Aimed at calculating average attendance figures, this procedure was meant to make it easier to pull out relevant attendance data.
-Like the first, it encountered issues when executed through the Python interface.

 ```sql
 CREATE PROCEDURE GetAverageAttendanceByYear(IN year INT)